AddChew/Traffic/README.md

 # 2015 US Traffic Patterns
 This project analyses the top 5 most obvious patterns in US Traffic 2015 dataset.
 ## Installation Instructions
 The steps here are required only if you want to view/run the Jupyter Notebook (i.e. .ipynb and .py files) on your local machine.
-If not, you can just proceed to Viewing Instructions: To view the HTML version of the analyis results, which does not require any prior setup.
+If not, you can just proceed to ***Viewing Instructions: To view the HTML version of the analyis results***, which does not require any prior setup.
 #### To run the scripts on your local machine (Assumes that you already have an existing anaconda (Windows/Mac) or conda installation (Linux), with Python installed):
 ```
 $ git clone https://github.com/AddChew/Traffic.git